Simpit-team/KerbalSimpitRevamped/README.md

 attempt to handshake with all of them at startup.
 After a successful handshake, no further data is either accepted or acknowledged.

+The framework for adding methods that receive data from the game is complete.
+An object can create an event handler function and tell KerbalSimPit that it should receive all packets from all serial ports, or only packets for a given channel.
+Note that this just uses an array of functions, so each channel can only have one function.
+I'm not convinced this is worth changing.

 The Arduino library has a basic inbound packet parser.
 It still needs to be fleshed out to handle sending data, and some more example code.